Japanese WW2 submarine wreck found in Pacific

-CANBERRA An Australian Navy minehunter has found the lost wreck of a suspected Japanese World War Two submarine off the South Pacific outpost of Rabaul, Australian defence officials said on Friday.
+CANBERRA An Australian Navy minehunter has found the lost wreck of a suspected Japanese World War Two submarine off the South Pacific outpost of Rabaul, Australian defense officials said Friday.

-The wreck is 55 metres below the surface in Simpson Harbour in Rabaul in Papua New Guinea.
+The wreck is 55 meters below the surface in Simpson Harbour in Rabaul in Papua New Guinea.

-"The wreck is partially buried in the harbour floor but remains upright," the Defence Department said.
+"The wreck is partially buried in the harbor floor but remains upright," the Defense Department said.

-"The Royal Australian Navy RAN.L will now work with Japanese authorities to assist in determining the wreck's identity."
+"The Royal Australian Navy (RAN) will now work with Japanese authorities to assist in determining the wreck's identity."

-The wreck was found by the Australian navy minehunter HMAS Gascoyne, which was helping to find and neutralise unexploded ammunition from World War Two in the South Pacific nation.
+The wreck was found by the Australian navy minehunter HMAS Gascoyne, which was helping to find and neutralize unexploded ammunition from World War Two in the South Pacific nation.

 Rabaul, on the northern tip of the island of New Britain, was the site of fierce fighting during World War Two, and became Japan's key naval base for the southwestern Pacific from 1942.

-Rabaul's harbour, surrounded by active volcanoes, is popular with divers due to the easy access to war wrecks.
+Rabaul's harbor, surrounded by active volcanoes, is popular with divers due to the easy access to war wrecks.

 Rabaul was also the site of the first Australian action during World War One, when the town hosted a German radio base for the Pacific.
 Australia's first submarine, the HMAS AE-1, was lost off Rabaul in 1914 and has never been found.